 2024 GSA Awards Seminar Series

-On June 13, at 1:00 p.m.
-EDT, Elaine Ostrander will join us to discuss how domestic dogs are among the most variable mammalian land-based species on earth and the genetic underpinnings of that variation, including breed-associated morphology, behavior, and disease susceptibility.
-Save the date and register here!
+In a recent seminar, Elaine Ostrander discussed how domestic dogs are among the most variable mammalian land-based species on earth and the genetic underpinnings of that variation, including breed-associated morphology, behavior, and disease susceptibility.
+Watch the recording here.

 Sejal Davla, PhD, is a neuroscientist, science writer, and data scientist with expertise in research in a variety of life sciences.
 She has more than a decade of experience studying the brain by using cutting-edge methodologies in microscopy, molecular biology, genetics, and biochemistry, and is a motivated storyteller and science communicator.